-As at December 31, 2018, the Corporation had borrowed \$219,743 using margin supplied by its broker, which is included in the Corporation's total Marketable Securities Portfolio value.
-Management considers its equity positions to be liquid and as such, these margin borrowings were netted out of the Company's marketable securities and not reflected in the Corporation's cash on the balance sheet.
+As at December 31, 2019, the Corporation had borrowed \$586,325 using margin supplied by its broker, which is included in the Corporation's total Marketable Securities Portfolio value.
+Management considers its equity positions to be liquid and as such, these margin borrowings were netted out of the Corporation's marketable securities and not reflected in the Corporation's cash on the balance sheet.

-The Corporation continues to evaluate various investment opportunities in globally traded public securities.
-The Corporation views investment activities in public securities to be complementary to its core property business and a potentially attractive use for excess property sale proceeds.
-The Corporation intends to increase the size of its securities portfolio over time.
+Management views investment activities in public securities to be complementary to its core property business and a potentially attractive use for excess property sale proceeds.
+Management intends to increase the size of its securities portfolio over time.